1871fotc/1871fotc.github.io/docs/stories/lilian-cooper-walk.md

 icon: fontawesome/solid/person-walking
 ---

-# Lilian Cooper walk
+# Dr. Lilian Cooper walk

-This gently sloping walk shares some of the history and stories to be found along Dr. Lilian Cooper Drive.
+Discover some of the history and stories found along Dr. Lilian Cooper Drive.

+- Duration: 1 hour
+- Difficulty: Mostly flat along Dr. Lilian Cooper Drive with short side trips over a gutter and across grass to visit graves.
+The walk to the last two graves is uphill with a moderate slope.

 --8<-- "snippets/conditions-of-entry.md"